cambridgehackers/connectal/doc/xbsvgen.md

-# Using genxpsprojfrombsv
+# Using xbsvgen

-Here are the options supported by `genxpsprojfrombsv`
+Here are the options supported by `xbsvgen`

 | Option | Long Option | Default | Description |
 ---------|-------------|---------|-------------------------------------|